pdrm83/pdrm83/README.md

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/pedrama/)!

-🔭 If you use any of my projects or like what I am doing, so please consider [supporting](https://github.com/sponsors/pdrm83) me.
+🔭 If you like what I am doing, please consider [supporting](https://github.com/sponsors/pdrm83) me.